James R. Moodey: Episcopacy

 On December 11, 1982, during a special diocesan convention, Moodey was elected Coadjutor Bishop of Ohio.
-He was consecrated on June 18, 1983, by Presiding Bishop John Allin, and succeeded as diocesan bishop.
+He was consecrated on June 18, 1983 with Presiding Bishop John Allin as chief consecrator, and succeeded as diocesan bishop.
 He founded the Episcopal Community Services Foundation, to provide funds for community ministry.
 He retired in 1993.
 In 1996, he became Assistant Bishop of Maine, and served in the diocese till 1997.
 Moodey died at his home in Damariscotta, Maine on September 5, 2005, after years suffering from metastatic kidney cancer.